schegde/Ethernet_SmartHeadlight/readme.txt

+Single threaded Server-client model based data communication over ethernet interface between 2 linux systems, specifically optimized for the embedded linux environment of Smart Headlight project at ILIM,CMU RI.

-Basic program to transfer images/data over ethernet between two systems running Linux.
-Tested on Ubuntu 14.04 on the Enclustra Mercury ZX1 module on the custom board for the headlight project.
+Tested on Ubuntu 14.04 x86 image on PC, and ARM-HF image compiled for Enclustra Mercury ZX1 module on the custom board of headlight project.

 To install simply navigate to the root directory and run 'make'.

-This code creates a listening(Server) and request thread(client) on respective devices that it is running.
+As per project requirements, the server role would be suited for the device, which will have all the allocated buffers, while client role would be for the device which will request and receive these buffers.

 Usage:
+1) After hitting make, just run the program : ./transfer
+2) This code begins with an option to chose the mode of operation -Server mode or client mode.
-Run the transfer program first on server device.
-Then run the transfer program on client device.
+3) Run this program first on server device(in server role), and then run the program on client device(in client role.).

-SERVER] ./transfer <listening port that client will connect to>
-CLIENT ] ./transfer <server IP address> <Port to connect to>

-Client's port to connect to , should be same as server's listening port.

-Example:
-SERVER] ./transfer 6045
-CLIENT] ./transfer 10.42.0.5 6045
+   This program running order is necessary!